-The subject property municipally addressed as 709 King Street West meets five (5) of the nine (9) criteria of O. Reg.
+The subject property municipally addressed 11-15 Pandora Avenue North meets three (3) of the nine (9) criteria of O. Reg.
 9/06 (amended through O. Reg.
 569/22):

-- The property has design value or physical value because it is a rare, unique, representative or early example of a style, type, expression, material or construction method. - The property has historical value or associative value because it has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community. - The property has historical value or associative value because it yields, or has the potential to yield, information that contributes to an understanding of a community or culture. - The property has contextual value because it is important in defining, maintaining or supporting the character of an area. - The property has contextual value because it is physically, functionally, visually or historically linked to its surroundings.
+- The property has design value or physical value because it is a rare, unique, representative or early example of a style, type, expression, material or construction method. - The property has design value or physical value because it displays a high degree of craftsmanship or artistic merit. - The property has historical value or associative value because it has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community.